CharlesKasasira/blog.charleskasasira.me/ckyjpwe5e024s6ps13bmgcr0f.md

 This might be important in some instances, like
 - When you have to implement your own modal.
-- I just mentioned menu's like twitter's context menu.
+- When implementing context menus like twitter's context menu.
 - It's good UX, that you can click-to-open something, and then not only be able to click that same thing to close it, but click outside to close as well.